🧢 Beautiful ✨ Detailed πŸ’ Adorable

 • 04

-Color C - Mouth (examples: Cotton Candy, Blush, Cotton Candy, Mint) - small amount (10-25 g)
+Color C: Mouth (examples: Cotton Candy, Blush, Cotton Candy, Mint depending on dinosaur color)

 • 05